 - 1. Remove the power piston return spring.
 The retainer plate may come out with the power piston return spring.
-Remove and discard the vacuum check valve and grommet from the front housing. - 2.
+Remove the vacuum check valve and grommet from the front housing if the check valve is defective or the grommet cracked, cut or damaged. - 2.
 Remove the front housing seal.

-- 1. Remove the push rod clevis and locknut, if so equipped. - Remove the boot retainer and boot from the rear housing.
+- 1. Remove the push rod clevis and locknut, if so equipped. - 2.
+Remove the boot retainer and boot from the rear housing.
 Remove the felt silencer from inside the boot. - 3.
 Remove the power piston group from the rear housing and remove the seal from the center opening of the rear housing.